GreyKeenan/dukesup/index.md

 At any point before discarding, you may rearrange the runs/sets in play to change the layout of the table.
 This is where much of the game's strategy comes from.

-For a simple example, say a run of `three->four->five->six` is already on the table, and you have two sixes in your hand.
+For a simple example, say a run of `three, four, five, six` is already on the table, and you have two sixes in your hand.
 You may separate the six on the table from its run, and combine it with the sixes from your hand to create a set of sixes.
 The table would now have a run of 3 and a set of sixes, which is a valid arrangement.